mohabayma/Driviers-Vehicles-License-Department-DVLD-/README.md

 Driver Vehicles License Department (DVLD)
 Overview

 Driver Vehicles License Department (DVLD) is a Windows desktop application designed to manage driver and vehicle licenses efficiently.
-It allows issuing local and international licenses, managing users and drivers, and tracking the full history of issued licenses.
+It allows issuing local and international licenses, renewing expired licenses, and creating replacements for lost or damaged ones.
+It also manages users, drivers, and tracks the full history of issued licenses.

 This project is built using C#, ADO.NET, and .NET Framework (Windows Forms) with a SQL Server backend.